-Split does have a bus system that goes to surrounding areas.
+Split does have a public bus system that goes to surrounding areas.
 I personally never used it so I don’t want to say it’s good or bad, but it is an option if you are looking to visit towns around Split.

 Parking: 5 kunas/hour (which is less than 1 USD)

 Distance from Split: 18 miles/30 minute drive